nickmeldrum/nickmeldrum.com.markdownblog/Web/Posts/scripting-azure-services-with-powershell-automation.md

 (In my powershell module: https://github.com/nickmeldrum/ps-cloud/blob/master/azure-base-commands.psm1 I supply a function: Login-AzureApi which will find a .publishsettings file in the current directory and use it to "login" both the Powershell module and the node xpat cli.)

+<a name="account-types"></a>
+### Whats the beef with Microsoft Accounts and Organizational Accounts then?

+Take 2 account types into the shower?
+Not me, I just login and go!

+A Microsoft account is the new name for a "Live ID" and Microsoft would like this to be your personal login for all of their services from Azure to XBox.
+Importantly it is not tied to your organization but to you personally so you should be able to keep the same login in perpetuity.

+An organizational account is an account in an Azure Active Directory (or in an AD that is federated with or synchronized to Azure AD.)
+This is used by organizations to manage services administered by individuals and mitigating the risk of having those services tied to just a persons individual Microsoft Account.

+Using Azure services (via Powershell or the xpat cli) with a Microsoft Account requires you to "login" using a management certificate held in a .publishsettings file.
+Using Azure services (via Powershell or the xpat cli) with an Organizational Account you can "login" using a username/password (via a credentials object in PowerShell.)

+If you want to use Office 365, you can only use an Orgainzational account for that.

+(Side note: when trying to automate Azure Powershell in an unattended way using the new Azure Powershell commands and a Microsoft Account seems impossible because the Azure-AddAccount function fires up a "sign-in" modal box unfortunately.)

+If you have an MSDN Subscription purchased for you by work it *must* be tied to your Microsoft account.
+An MSDN Subscription is always purchased for an individual and infers a whole load of rights to you, see here for more details: http://nakedalm.com/do-you-want-visual-studio-ultimate-for-free-do-you-have-msdn/

+Here is an excellent article on setting up an Azure AD from scratch: http://blog.codingoutloud.com/2014/01/24/stupid-azure-trick-2-how-do-i-create-a-new-organizational-account-on-windows-azure-active-directory-without-any-existing-accounts-or-ea/

 ## Links

 For more details or reference articles, see the following: